brunosan/brunosan.eu/_posts/project/2008-05-19-astronaut-selection-process.md

 emotional stability.

-Since I signed an NDA I will only restrict here information that is freely available at the ESA website and elsewhere freely online.
+Since I signed an NDA I will only restrict here information that is freely available online, mainly from the ESA website.

 ###Goal